 To defend against ransomware, there are several steps that must be taken; from preventative measures, to mitigation efforts in the case of a successful or partially successful attack.

-Perhaps most critical when it comes to ransomware is an organization’s backup strategy.
+Perhaps what is most critical is the organization’s strategy to protect backups from ransomware.
 Such a strategy enables victims to recover their files without giving in to the ransom demands, and allows them to continue with “business as usual,” as quickly as possible.

 By staying vigilant and prioritizing proactive cybersecurity measures, businesses can better protect themselves from the escalating threat of ransomware.

 Benefits of Anti-Ransomware Solutions

 There are many purported anti-ransomware solutions out there, but one of the demonstrably most effective solutions is a secure edge-to-cloud strategy.

 Such a strategy offers the following elements and benefits:

 Virtual Private Cloud: Everything is done within the firewall, including all data management and file services, for users of both on-premises and public cloud infrastructure.

 End-to-End Encryption: Secure data before it leaves your network with source-based encryption.
 In the event of an attack, even if your data is temporarily locked, it cannot be read.